LEPSNES/PLEIOVAR/README.md

       unite_vcftools_output_one_chrom(chrom)
       toc()
      })
-#> /home/liz30/project/PLEIOVAR/PLEIOVAR_rpkg/result/chrom_20/vcftools_output: 24.284 sec elapsed
+#> /home/liz30/project/PLEIOVAR/PLEIOVAR_rpkg/result/chrom_20/vcftools_output: 25.924 sec elapsed
-#> /home/liz30/project/PLEIOVAR/PLEIOVAR_rpkg/result/chrom_21/vcftools_output: 1.276 sec elapsed
+#> /home/liz30/project/PLEIOVAR/PLEIOVAR_rpkg/result/chrom_21/vcftools_output: 1.277 sec elapsed
-#> /home/liz30/project/PLEIOVAR/PLEIOVAR_rpkg/result/chrom_22/vcftools_output: 5.896 sec elapsed
+#> /home/liz30/project/PLEIOVAR/PLEIOVAR_rpkg/result/chrom_22/vcftools_output: 5.91 sec elapsed

 plan(sequential)
 toc()
-#> Multiple chroms: 33.317 sec elapsed
+#> Multiple chroms: 40.743 sec elapsed
 ```

 ### PC_SNP

-One of the advantages PLEIOVAR carries is using the independent
+One of the advantages PLEIOVAR bears is using the independent genotypes
-genotypes of a gene to conduct genome-wide association study (GWAS),
+of a gene to conduct genome-wide association study (GWAS), which is
-which is achieved by project the genotype information from the original
+achieved by project the genotype information from the original space to
-space to principal components space.
-The function, `pc_snp_one_chrom()`,
+principal components space.
+The function, `pc_snp_one_chrom()`, runs
-runs principal component analysis (PCA), by calling `prcomp()`, and save
+principal component analysis (PCA), by calling `prcomp()`, and save the
-the eigenvalues, sometimes called lambda, into *eigenvalue* directory,
+eigenvalues, sometimes called lambda, into *eigenvalue* directory,
 loading, sometimes called rotation, into *loading* directory, and score,
 i.e., the rotated data, into *pc_snp_score* directory.
 All these three
 directories are under *pc_snp*, which is alongside with